 - are you out of the relationship but you still fear the person?

 - are you trying to get out of the relationship but the person keeps showing up, tugging at your heart strings and generally playing with your emotions, promising you the sun, moon and stars and really making a nuisance of themselves?

 - Or worse, they let themselves into your house when you are not there, steal things or break stuff, do things so you know they have been in your place and you feel they are trying to push you over the edge.

-- If you are suffering physical abuse, and you know it's wrong but you can't get it together to leave, chances are you are also suffering psychological and emotional trauma too.
+- If you are suffering physical abuse, and you know it's wrong but you can't get it together to leave, chances are you are also suffering mental abuse and emotional trauma too.
 This is the nature of narcissistic abuse.

 -your needs and desires come second, if at all!
 It seems everything you do and say is to keep the narcissist happy, and you sacrifice yourself to do that.
 You may even have gotten to the point where you believe that you were not meant to be happy in this life.

 This is by no means an exhaustive list of examples of narcissistic abuse.
 If you think you may be dealing with a narcissist, you need to learn more about mind control, narcissism and preferably work with a professional.
-Read more about divorcing a narcissist.
+Read more about the domestic violence cycle of abuse, getting rid of toxic people, divorcing a narcissist and narcissistic abuse recovery.
 And never underestimate the damage and cruelty that a narcissist is capable of...